Shuraiq/steam_recommendation_system/readme.md

 Step 5: The files namingly "woring_model","Dict_formation","review_sentiment" in the mentioned order which will develop and save the data needed accordingly.

 Step 6: The files with the data will be stored accordingly.

+We trained a model by vectorizing the text using Doc2Vec and building a vocabulary.

 ### Building the Frontend